 The beginner's guide to Surrealism

 Surrealist art is remarkable because it subverts what we expect from art, resulting in interesting and original designs.
-Today, contemporary artists still incorporate Surrealism into their work to produce state-of-the-art pieces that spark new conversations.
+Today, artists creating contemporary prints and paintings still incorporate Surrealism to produce state-of-the-art pieces that spark new conversations.
 It is the Surrealism movement that influenced a lot of the artwork we know and love, and that ensures art is interpreted in many different ways.

 In this article, we hope to provide you with the information you have been looking for about the Surrealism art movement and the Surrealism artists who contributed to its history.
 Read on to uncover more and learn how to appreciate the pieces that hang so proudly in famous art galleries.

 Although simply put Surrealism is an artistic style, in reality it is so much more than that.
 That is what makes defining the Surrealism movement so difficult; there is no particular set of themes or techniques that go into creating designs in this style.
 This is because Surrealism is personal to every artist, and each individual expresses their inner thoughts through their Surrealist artwork.

 Creative freedom is at the root of Surrealism.
 One of the widely acknowledged characteristics of Surrealism is to create illustration art that conveys an artist’s innermost thoughts as soon as they spring to mind.
 Surrealist art is wonderfully arbitrary, freeing and unique.
 You can expect to enjoy out-of-the-ordinary patterns, swirls, brushwork, textures, and ideas that have clearly been created straight from the artist’s unfiltered imagination.
 That is the true beauty of Surrealism, and this particular thought process when curating art is referred to as automatism - but what is this exactly?